-An individual recently requested through facebook for information on how to organize a kitchen for wholesome cooking.
+We can increase our enjoyment of healthy gluten-free cooking by having an organized kitchen.
 Though my current kitchen is quite adequate, I have worked in kitchens of varying sizes over the years- one particularly small one when developing recipes for one of my cookbooks.
-So, all to say, you don’t need a magazine quality kitchen to produce incredibly good quality foods!
+So, all to say, you don’t need a magazine-quality kitchen to produce incredibly good quality foods!

-Some basic principles I would start with (and I’m writing this off the top of my mind) would include:
+Some basic principles I would start with would include:

-1. determine that in your kitchen that you will live by the principle “a place for everything, and everything in it’s place”- a wonderful Shaker principle.
+- Determine that in your kitchen that you will live by the principle “a place for everything, and everything in its place”- a wonderful Shaker principle.
 Much time will be saved in not looking for items when you know each item has a regular home.

-2. get rid of (or if you have the extra space- designate to a lesser-used space) any items that you don’t use with regular frequency.
+- Get rid of any items that you don’t use with regular frequency (or if you have the extra space- designate to a lesser-used space).
 These can clutter your space and get in the way of easily getting to the items you use regularly.
 This includes pots, pans and baking dishes that are not frequently put to use.

-4. clean as you go.
-Particularly when you work with plant-based foods, clean up can be very easy- often containers and utensils only need to be rinsed.
-I have a “drop in” dish drainer in one side of my sink and as I cut fruit or veggies, I simple rinse the cutting board and knife and immediately deposit them in the drainer.
+- Clean as you go.
+Particularly when you work with plant-based foods, clean-up can be very easy- often containers and utensils only need to be rinsed.
+I have a “drop-in” dish drainer in one side of my sink and as I cut fruit or veggies, I simple rinse the cutting board and knife and immediately deposit them in the drainer.
 They’re clean, out of the way and ready for re-use in a matter of seconds.

-Designate a cutting board (or side of a cutting board) for cutting fruit vs. cutting onions/garlic.
+Assign cutting boards (or side of a cutting board) for cutting fruit vs. cutting onions/garlic.
 I have an onion/garlic board, a fruit board and a separate veggie/bread/other board.
 If you have to use each side for a different purpose, label it with marker (word or symbol).

 I also keep my measuring cups and spoons in little divider bins in a handy drawer at that frequently used counter.
 You want to minimize the amount of time you spend crossing the room to find the tool you need.
 So think about what you do where in your kitchen and move the tools you need to take permanent residence in that vicinity.

 A friend, years ago, shared a wonderful kitchen storage tip with me.
-She suggested keeping all lids (in my case, the plastic lids used on pyrex glass containers) in a drawer.
+She suggested keeping all plastic lids in a drawer (in my case, the plastic lids used on glass storage containers).
 This is much tidier and easier to use than a cupboard cluttered with containers and lids.

 Since we don’t have frozen meats and prepared foods crowding our freezer, I have room to “stockpile” frozen veggies and berries (I take advantage of the sales and restock at that time).
 There is still plenty of room for other items (particularly handy for those with small kitchens)- like whole grains, flours, nuts, seeds, etc. I often store these frequently used items in canning jars (quarts and pints) along the freezer door.